ocastany/GradissimoCalculator/README.md

 GradissimoCalculator
 ====================

-Python code for the calculation of Gradissimo fibers.
+Python code for the calculation of Gaussian beams and application to Gradissimo fibers.

-The geometry of a Gradissimo fiber is this:
+The geometry of a Gradissimo fiber is the following:

           input_fiber    HS       GI         OUT
         _________________________________